mablack/cordova-diagnostic-plugin/README.md

 On Android, this opens the "App Info" page in the Settings app.

 On iOS, this opens the app settings page in the Settings app.
-This works only on iOS 8+ - iOS 7 and below will invoke the errorCallback.

     cordova.plugins.diagnostic.switchToSettings(successCallback, errorCallback);